GPUOpen-Tools/radeon_gpu_analyzer/README.md

 -=-

-If for some reason you do not want to use the Prebuild.bat script, you can also manually fetch the dependencies and generate the solution and project files:
+If for some reason you do not want to use the prebuild.bat script, you can also manually fetch the dependencies and generate the solution and project files:
 Start by running the FetchDependencies.py script to fetch the solution's dependencies.
 To generate the solution file for VS 2017 in x64 configuration, use: